 Summer Is Coming

-During our time in Manhattan, we were treated to a very special “Choose Your Own Adventure” day where the influencers were in charge of each picking an event, attraction, or spot to eat to make up the Perfect 24-hours in New York City.
-This pick was chosen by the super talented, Summer Len Davis.
+During my time in Manhattan, our group was treated to a very special “Choose Your Own Adventure” day where the influencers were in charge of each picking an event, attraction, or spot to eat to make up the Perfect 24-hours in New York City.
+The plans to see a Broadway show was the brainchild of the super talented, Summer Len Davis.

 On The Radio

 Let’s file today’s post under 70’s Gold, shall we?
 Those near and dear to me know all too well my lifelong obsession with Studio 54 and all things disco.
 If I had to guess, I would probably chalk it up to finding my mother dancing The Hustle around the house at any given moment.
 Whether it be in the living room near the record player, while cooking dinner in the kitchen, or even mopping the bathroom floors on Saturday morning, *mother* was 100% certified disco.
 We’re talking 8-tracks + AM radio at home as well as in the car.

 In 1978, Donna Summer was the Disco Queen.
 Disco reigned supreme as Donna Summer released “Last Dance” around the same time, Rod Stewart released “Do You Think I’m Sexy?”
 Even as a tiny tot I could appreciate what was going on here.
 But then I would catch glimpses of the NYC discotheques in the 80s on the evening news, and between the glitz, the glam, the style, and seas of beautiful people on the dance floors I was fascinated.
 I begged my mother to rip up the rug in my bedroom and replace it with a Saturday Night Fever floor like the one they had in the movie.
 But she wasn’t having it.